Near-Optimal Algorithm for Directed Expander Decompositions: Appendix

-\begin{proof} \Cref{Def:ED-item1} and \ref{Def:ED-item3} of the Definition of an expander decomposition are immediate from the algorithm.
+\begin{proof} Consistent with previous sections, we denote the expansion of the witness by $\psi = O(1/\log^2(n))$.
+We specify $\phi = \frac{32000 \lambda}{\psi^6}$.
+We will call the $\textsc{CutMatching}$ with $\phi$ and the \textsc{BiDirectedExpanderPruning} with $(\phi, \psi)$.
+This guarantees that the expander returned by \textsc{BiDirectedExpanderPruning} are $\lambda$-expanders with $(\lambda, \psi^2/2)$ witness.
+We also note that $\Pi^{-1}(\mathcal{F})$ satisfies the conditions of \Cref{lm:DirectedExpanderDecomp} provided $c > 0$ is small enough. \Cref{Def:ED-item1} and \ref{Def:ED-item3} of the Definition of an expander decomposition are immediate from the algorithm.
 We prove \cref{Def:ED-item2} and the run-time bound by induction on the size of the graph.
 For the induction step, we consider a call to $\textsc{ExpanderDecomposition}(G)$ where $G$ has $m$ edges.
-There are two cases to consider, either we find a balanced sparse cut in $G$ and make a recursive call or we don't and remove the fake edges $\mathcal{F}$ at the end.\\ \\ In the first case, we can bound
+There are two cases to consider, either we find a balanced sparse cut in $G$ and make a recursive call or we don't and remove the fake edges $\mathcal{F}$ at the end.\\ \\ In the first case, we can bound (w.l.o.g. we assume that $e_G(A) \geq e_G(\bar{A})$ and thus $e_G(A) \geq m/3$)

-where we used in the second inequality the induction assumption and \cref{item:CM-thm2} of \Cref{thm:CutMatching} and $c_1 > 0$ is a constant large enough.
+where we used in the second inequality the induction assumption and \cref{item:CM-thm2} of \Cref{thm:CutMatching} and in the last that $c_1 > 0$ is a constant large enough.
 Similarly, we bound the run-time by the contributions of the call to $\textsc{CutMatching}$ and the two calls to $\textsc{ExpanderDecomposition}$ with $G[A], G[\bar{A}]$.
-Again by \Cref{thm:CutMatching} and by the induction assumption, we can bound these contributions by
+Again by \Cref{thm:CutMatching} and by the induction assumption, we can bound these contributions (using the same argument as above) by